amir734jj/cs655-lecture-notes/src/lab07/note.marp.md

 # How to accomplish it?

-Using visistor pattern and modifying the AST by returning a updated node
+Using visitor pattern and modifying the AST by returning a updated node

 ---